 Born 18 September 1896, Essex.
 In 1911 he was attending school in Edinburgh, aged 14.
 Joined the staff of GROS.
 Enlisted and joined 8/10th Battalion, Gordon Highlanders starting as Private S/11296, promoted to Corporal by July 1918 and rising to Acting Colour Sergeant.
 Ended his service after the Armistice as a Corporal in 10 Platoon, ‘C’ Company, 1/5th Battalion, stationed at Nivelles, Belgium.
 Resumed work in the Statistical Branch of GROS on 24 March 1919.
-Later that year he was appointed a Customs and Excise officer, like his father, based in Leith.
-In 1922 he married Mary Elizabeth Gray, and after her death married Hilda E D Wallace in 1927, Alloa, Clackmannanshire.
+Later that year he was appointed a Customs and Excise officer, like his father, and was based in Leith.
+In 1922 he married Mary Elizabeth Gray, who died in childbirth on 18 Dec 1924.
+He married Hilda E D Wallace in 1927, Alloa, Clackmannanshire.
 During the 1930s he moved south and in 1939 was living at Harwich, Essex.
-Died 1962, aged 65, and was buried at All Saints churchyard, Dovercourt, Essex, 29 August 1962.
+Died 24 August 1962, aged 65, and was buried at All Saints churchyard, Dovercourt, Essex, 29 August 1962.

 James Alexander Cormack

 Born 23 March 1899, Edinburgh.
 In 1914 he was appointed a temporary Boy Clerk in GROS.
 Started military service in April 1917 as Private 376679, 10th (Cyclist) Battalion, Royal Scots.
 Transferred to Scottish Rifles as Private 42761 and was posted to the 2nd Battalion in July 1918.
 Demobilised in February 1919 and returned to GROS.
 He married Blanche Chisholm in 1929.
 Retired from GROS as an Executive Officer.
 Died in Edinburgh, 25 November 1985, aged 86.